Mark

 Why did Jesus tell the man to keep this miracle to himself and go present the offerings required by the Law?
 The simple fact of the matter is that Jesus came to fulfill the Law.
 The Law was still in effect because Jesus had not yet nailed it to the cross.
 Also, Jesus came for a spiritual ministry and He knew that people would focus on the physical needs instead of the more important matters of the spirit.

-Instead he went out and began to talk freely, spreading the news.
-As a result, Jesus could no longer enter a town openly but stayed outside in lonely places.
-Yet the people still came to him from everywhere.
+But he went out and began spreading the news, talking freely about it; so that Yeshua could no longer enter a town openly but stayed out in the country, where people continued coming to him from all around.

 The man that was healed told everyone what had happened and the word spread fast.
 Because of this, Jesus was mobbed everywhere He went by people who needed a healing.
 Although this would seem to be a good thing, the people were coming for a physical healing and not realizing that there was a bigger problem (their broken relationship with God).